pcsong33/Replication/README.md

     * Connects to the primary server.
     * Runs a background thread to listen for and print messages from the server.
     * Takes in requests from the user via command-line input, which is packaged according to the wire protocol and sent to the server.
 * `replication-tests.py` - Unit tests.
 Run via `python3 replication-tests.py`.
-These tests are for testing the specific features/functions we added in this design assignment.
+These tests are for testing the specific features/functions we added in this design assignment to the application.
-* `tests.py` - More unit tests.
-To run the tests, you must 1) run `server.py`, 2) change `HOST` in `tests.py` and `HOSTS` in `client.py` to match the server, and finally 3) run `python3 tests.py`
-    * These tests are from our original assignment, which tests the functionality of the chat application itself.
-    * The tests spawn `Client` objects connected to the server.
-These objects send requests to the server within the tests, and the tests check whether the responses from the server are as expected.
-    * If a `Too many open files` error is received when running tests, run `ulimit -n 2048` to reconfigure the maximum number of open files.

 ### Fault Tolerance